-For the last 5 years, two of the biggest companies in the world have been involved in

 For the last 5 years, two of the biggest companies in the world have been involved in a legal battle that is sure to rock the foundations of the software development industry.
 The Android operative system is in the eye of the storm, and the outlook is rather bleak.

-Goggle has adopted the Java programming language to develop Android applications, and they have used their own implemented version of the Java Virtual machine called Dalvnik.
+Google has adopted the Java programming language to develop Android applications and they have used their own implemented version of the Java Virtual machine called Dalvnik.
 This means that developing applications in Android and in Java is very similar.

 This similarity was intentional, as Google wanted it to be easy to adapt Java programmers to the Android world.
 In fact, making programmers’ lives easy was part of Java’s mission with their “write once, run anywhere”